Kuonirad/Sensory-Tracer-Science-STS-Proposal-for-a-New-Subfield/readme_quality_platform/README_FINAL_100.md

 Copyright 2024 README Tool Team

-You can use this for free.
-See LICENSE file.
+You can use this code for free.
+See LICENSE file for details.

 ## Links